GlenKPeterson/Paguro/README2.md

 #To Do
  - Xform.MapDesc is not serializable.
- - Test serialization of transient versions of collections (HashSet)
+ - Test serialization of mutable versions of collections (HashSet)
  - Think about adding xform(String)
  - Change UnmodIterable.hashCode(item) to UnmodIterable.calcHashCode(item) to avoid confusion with
  the instance method of the same name (but different arity).